plotters-rs/guide/src/basic/chart_components.md

 1. Define the label area size when the `ChartContext` is created.
 2. Use `configure_mesh` to draw the chart components.

-The following code demostrates how to add axes
+The following code demonstrates how to add axes

 ```rust
 use plotters::prelude::*;